Christmas EveL (song): Music video

 An accompanying music video of "Christmas EveL" was premiered alongside the single on November 29, 2021, preceded by two teaser videos.
 The music video surpassed 100 million views on November 5, 2022, becoming Stray Kids' eighth music video to reach this milestone after "God's Menu", "Back Door", "Miroh", "My Pace", "Thunderous", "Maniac", and "Hellevator".

-Directed by Lee Hye-sung, the music video begins with Stray Kids was in a traffic jam and listening to radio news.
-The news was presented that Santa Claus lost his voice due to the attack of the "sound monster", who appeared in Noeasy trailer and he will hire substitutes, who is Stray Kids to spread joy to children instead of him.
-They wrapped to a convenience store to find presents to deliver to the children and make a mess.
+Directed by Lee Hye-sung, the music video begins with Stray Kids in a traffic jam and listening to radio news.
+The news was presented that Santa Claus lost his voice due to the attack of the "sound monster", who appeared in the Noeasy trailer, and he will hire substitutes, who are Stray Kids, to spread joy to children instead of him.
+They go to a convenience store to find presents to deliver to the children and make a mess.
 Later, Bang Chan pressed the button to warp everyone again and left the store.
 A pink gift box fell from the sky and transformed into a magical pink truck.
 They threw the gift boxes out of the truck to deliver the children while it was driving.
 Suddenly, the truck got into an accident and skidded off a cliff to a sink.
 They crawled out from under the sink and dropped presents under the Christmas tree in the house, but the girl opened the door and saw them by chance.
 They introduced themself as Stray Kids, but she screamed that "You're not Santa."
 Later, Stray Kids and the girl played together.
 It ends with Stray Kids leaving the store and receiving the text to work instead of Santa Claus again.